Utkarsh731/python-interview-coding/README.md

     Dict, Set or Generator Comprehension.
 Then create comprehension according to the user's input.
     Returns:
     response (list): List, dictionary, set, or generator comprehension created based on user input.
+33. What are map, filter and reduce in python, write a sample code for them.

 <b>Each question has a detailed solution in Python with comments.
 Whether you are preparing for an interview, or just want to improve your coding skills, this repository is a great resource for you.</b>